tahoma2d/tahoma2d_docs/source/using_the_version_control.rst

 |edit_frame_range|

-The **Edit Frame Range** command is available as well, to let a user edit only the *needed frames* of any Toonz Vector or Toonz Raster animation level.
+The **Edit Frame Range** command is available as well, to let a user edit only the *needed frames* of any Vector or Smart Raster animation level.
 This way, different users can work at the same time *on different frame ranges* of the same animation level.

 |unlock|